arsip/bestguess/README.md

     save the raw timing data as a CSV file.
 While running the experiment, you can get a variety of reports, but you can also run `bestreport` later, providing one or more files of raw timing data as input.
-  * Many Hyperfine options are _not_ supported.
+  * Many Hyperfine options are _not_ supported in BestGuess.
-    * Some are planned, like _conclude_ and also the ability to randomize the environment size.
+    * Some are planned, like _setup_, _conclude_ and _cleanup_, as is the
+      ability to randomize the environment size.
-	* Others, like the ones that automate parameter generations, are not in plan.
+	* Other options, like the ones that automate parameter generations, are not planned.
 BestGuess can read commands from a file, and we think it's easier to generate a command file with the desired parameters.
   * One option works a little differently.
-	* `-S`, `--shell <CMD>` For BestGuess, the default is none.
-And when used, it must be the entire shell command, e.g. `/bin/bash -c`.
+	* `-s`, `--shell <CMD>` For BestGuess, the default is no shell.
+And when this option is used, you must provide the entire shell command, e.g. `/bin/bash -c`.
   * Many options are _new_ because they support unique BestGuess features.
 Here are a few:
-    * `-o`, `--output <FILE>` (save data for individual executions)
+    * `-o`, `--output <FILE>` (save raw data for individual executions)
     * `-f`, `--file <FILE>` (read commands, or _more_ commands, from a file)
     * `-G`, `--graph` (show graph of one command's total CPU time)
-    * `-R`, `--report <STYLE>` (report style `none`, `brief`, `summary`, or `full`)
     * `-B`, `--boxplot` (show rough boxplots of total CPU time on terminal)
+	* `-D`, `--dist-stats` (describes a distribution's relation to normal)
+	* `-T`, `--tail-stats` (describes tail of a distribution)
+    * `-M`, `--mini-stats` (show key time stats only)
+    * `-N`, `--no-stats` (do not show summary stats for each command)

 **Reports:** Best practice is to save raw measurement data (which includes CPU times, max RSS, page faults, and context switch counts).
 Once saved via `-o
 <FILE>`, you can later do any of the following:
     - Reproduce the summary statistics that were printed on the terminal when the experiment was conducted: `bestreport <INFILE> ...`
 	  - Note that many input files can be given, so results of separate experiments can be compared.
-	- See a `brief` or `full` report instead of the default `summary`: For example `bestreport -R full <INFILE> ...`
+	- See an analysis of the distribution of total run times recorded for each
+      command: `bestreport -D <INFILE> ...`
-	- The `full` report includes information about the distribution of CPU times, such as whether we can confidently rule out that this is a normal distribution.
-A measure of skew is also computed.
+	  - The distribution analysis provides evidence for confidently ruling out that a distribution is normal, using various statistical measures.
-	- Examine a rough boxplot comparing the various commands: `bestreport -B
+	- Examine a rough boxplot on the terminal comparing the various commands:
-      <INFILE> ...`
+      `bestreport -B <INFILE> ...`
-	- A CSV file of summary statistics can be generated: `bestreport --export-csv <OUTFILE> <INFILE> ...`
+	- Generate a CSV file of summary statistics: `bestreport --export-csv
+      <OUTFILE> <INFILE> ...`

 **Shell usage:** For BestGuess, the default is to _not_ use a shell at all.
 If you supply a shell, you will need to give the entire command including the `-c`